 The Program

-The curriculum, designed by a team of writers from across the state, offers incarcerated students and those who have experienced violence in their communities a foundation in creative writing through the use of weekly writing prompts as well as an introduction to fiction and non-fiction, poetry, rhetoric, and playwriting.
+The curriculum, designed by a team of writers from across the state, offers incarcerated students and those who have experienced violence in their communities a foundation in creative writing using weekly writing prompts, as well as an introduction to fiction and non-fiction, poetry, rhetoric, and playwriting.
 Each week, we provide a sacred space where students can write and feel free to share.
-Each participant in the writing circle is the expert of his or her own story and they share one at a time while others do their best to listen without judgement.
+Each participant in the writing circle is the expert of his or her own story, and they share one at a time while others do their best to listen without judgment.
 This helps foster empathy.

-As part of our writers weekly assignments, working drafts of stories are brought to class to share and submit for instructor feedback.
+As part of weekly assignments, working drafts of stories are brought to class to share and submit for instructor feedback.
 Students’ drafts are read in class, and classmates offer instructor-led critiques and reactions to each piece.
-We consider grammar and spelling during their review in order to improve students’ basic writing skills.
+We consider grammar and spelling during their review to improve students’ basic writing skills.
+Upon successful completion of the workshop, students will have a portfolio of revised stories and a published anthology of their work.

 As writers, we get a chance to hear all stories, and this feedback is invaluable for revision.
 As listeners and readers, students learn how to articulate what is working or not working in another student’s draft, which also enhances our ability to review work.
 Upon successful completion of the workshop, students will have a portfolio of revised stories and a published anthology of their work.